Sk3pz/frame_os/README.md

 2.) install bootimage with `cargo install bootimage` (must be run outside of the project directory or before the project is cloned / downloaded, otherwise the target won't be found)

+3.) set your toolchain version to nightly with `rustup override add nightly` (or `rustup override set nightly` if it is already installed)

-3.) install the rust source (for use of specific parts) with `rustup component add rust-src`.
+4.) install the rust source (for use of specific parts) with `rustup component add rust-src`.

-4.)
+5.)
 Use the latest Rust Nightly target, and run `cargo build`. `cargo run` will also work.

-Dont have rust nightly?
-Install with `rustup override add nightly`

-(can be reset with `rustup override set stable`)
+(toolchain version can be reset with `rustup override set stable`)

 ----------------